RBW Electric Classic Cars - EV Roadster Price: from £90,000 plus taxes

 RBW has been working with Continental AG and its subsidiary Continental Engineering Services (CES), one of the largest engineering service providers to the automotive industry.
 Continental has adapted one of its off-the-shelf 70kW electric transaxles and converted it to a rear-mounted powerplant, while the front-mounted batteries are supplied by Hyperdrive.
 Chassis specialists Development Engineering & Enterprise have been responsible for creating the bespoke rear subframe that houses the motor and related wishbone and coil spring independent rear suspension along with the front suspension and braking system.

 The cars have a three-year, 24,000 mile warranty and are fully supported nationally with OEM products and engineers.
-Deposits are now being taken with first deliveries expected in summer 2019.
+An initial 30 examples of the hand-crafted models will be created.